-- 1 Wash the terminal with hot water if it is contaminated, and apply grease to the terminals after washing. - ▲ Battery gas can explode.
-Keep sparks and flames away from batteries. - Always wear protective glasses when working with batteries. - ♠ Do not stain clothes or skin with electrolyte as it is acid.
+- 1 Wash the terminal with hot water if it is contaminated, and apply grease to the terminals after washing. - ▲ The battery gas can explode.
+Keep sparks and flames away from the batteries. - ▲ Always wear protective glasses when working with the batteries. - ▲ Do not stain clothes or skin with the electrolyte as it is acid.

-Be careful not to get the electrolyte in eyes.
+Be careful not to get the electrolyte in the eyes.
 Wash with clean water and go to the doctor if it enters the eyes.